Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 # 1- Install-ROS-on-Remote-PC:
 After installing ubuntu and compatible ROS packges with ubuntu version downloaded.

-Open the terminal and enter below commands in order only one time:-
+Open the terminal and enter below commands in order only one time:

 ```
 $ sudo apt update